ZIAMA (Rep of Guinea)

-The main objective of our project was to equip the rangers of Ziama in Guinea (West Africa) with high quality equipment to ensure that they are able to conduct their daily duties safely and effectively, thus ensuring the protection of Ziama’s last forest elephants, as well as their habitat.
+The main objective of this ongoing campaign is to equip the rangers of Ziama in Guinea (West Africa) with high quality equipment to ensure that they are able to conduct their daily duties safely and effectively, thus ensuring the protection of Ziama’s last forest elephants, as well as their habitat.

 The African Forest Elephant Foundation successfully delivered boots, socks, backpacks and solar rechargeable flashlights to a group of 30 rangers protecting Guinea’s last forest elephants.

 In collaboration with our project partners additional equipment was identified to further improve anti-poaching and bio-monitoring efforts on the ground.

 AFEF has donated high quality camera traps, GPS units and camping equipment to enable rangers to both conduct longer multi-day anti-poaching patrols and more effective forest elephant bio-monitoring.